Hypergeometric motives and the generalized Fermat equation: User's guide to Hypergeometric motives

 \subsection{Specializations}

-For $(a,b),(c,d)$ generic parameters and $t_0$ a rational number, we can consider the specialization of $\hgm$ at $t_0$.
-The combinatorial definition of an hypergeometric motive allows to easily obtain the following information of the specialization: \begin{itemize} \item \emph{The set of bad places of the family:} it consists of prime ideals dividing $t_0$, $t_0-1$ (the \emph{tame} ones) and $N$ (the \emph{wild} ones).
+For $(a,b),(c,d)$ generic parameters and $t_0$ a rational number, $t_0 \neq 0,1$, we can consider the specialization of the motive $\hgm$ at $t_0$ (the values $0$ and $1$ correspond to singular values of the motive).
+The combinatorial nature of an hypergeometric motive allows to obtain a lot of information of the specialized motive, namely: \begin{itemize} \item \emph{A description of the set of bad places:} it consists of prime ideals dividing the numerator/denominator of $t_0$ or $t_0-1$ but not dividing $N$ (the so called \emph{tame} primes) together with prime ideals dividing $N$ (the so called \emph{wild} primes).